oerdnj/dp2025/main.typ

 - Key Size: The 256-bit key of ECDSA is equivalent to the 3072-bit key of RSA.
 - Signature Size: The size of the signature of ECDSA is about 1/6 that of the signature of RSA for the same security level.

-Performance Considerations:
-- The signature generation time is 5-10 times faster than that of RSA.
-- The speed of verification is as good as that of RSA or even slightly better.

-Resource Usage:
-- Lower memory usage because of the smaller key sizes.
-- Lower network traffic due to the use of smaller signatures.
-- More effective use of CPU time for signing processes.

 === EdDSA (Edwards-curve Digital Signature Algorithm)

 EdDSA is the most recent development in DNSSEC cryptography @rfc8080, with enhanced performance and different security features compared to RSA and ECDSA.
 It employs the twisted Edwards curves and brings in some improvements particularly for digital signatures @CryptSafeCurvesIntroduction.